JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-1. At the beginning the `TypeElement element` is checked for being a non-abstract class or interface.
+1. At the beginning, the `TypeElement element` is checked for being a non-abstract class or interface.
    As the *TypeElement* can represent them too.
 2. In case the `element` is a concrete class we follow the resolving process.
 3. In case the `element` is not a concrete class, we short circuit the process and fail.